Access modifiers are keywords used to control the visibility and accessibility of properties and methods within a class.

 Public Modifier

-The public modifier is the default in TypeScript and allows properties and methods to be accessible from anywhere in the code.
+The public modifier is the default in TypeScript and allows properties and methods to be accessible from any part of the code.

 This means they can be read and modified from outside the class in which they are defined.